ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 ```

 > **Note** \
+> ChartboostMediation.AdaptersInfo is only available after initialization.
+Subscribe to ChartboostMediation.DidReceivePartnerInitializationData to know exactly when this data will be available.

+> **Warning** \
 > The code block above is a mere example of what can be done with the APIs, user consent should be managed with care.

 ### Disabling Adapters Window